 Additionally, not every retailer holds pre-order stock in such high regard.
-While major retailers that I used to work at gladly set aside pre-order stock, others have a more liberal first-come-first-serve policy.
-If you need proof: look no further than gaming consoles or smartphones.
+While major retailers often gladly set aside pre-order stock, others have a more liberal first-come-first-serve policy.
+If you need proof, look no further than gaming consoles or smartphones.
 In many cases, people with pre-orders can still end up waiting weeks or sometimes months before they get what they paid for.

 Things happen, and products get delayed

 When you pre-order an item, you’re trusting the company to have everything figured out, so the product will get the item on shelves on time.
-We’re wiser than that, and know this isn’t always possible.
+However, we know this isn’t always possible.
 Manufacturing issues, supply chain interruptions, or any number of unforeseen events could cause a delay.
 Anyone who has ever backed a Kickstarter campaign should be intimately familiar with dreading each of these potential hiccups.

 When it is okay to pre-order something?

 It’s not all doom and gloom when it comes to pre-orders, and there are some real benefits to pre-ordering.
-It’s jus that for headphones in particular there’s rarely a situation that’s very compelling enough to take the risk.
+It’s just that for headphones in particular there’s rarely a situation that’s compelling enough to take the risk.

 But it’s your money—so you decide when pre-ordering an item is worth it.
-This is also dependent on the kind of item you plan to get: a laptop may not offer anything special about it, but a video game you might snag some exclusive content that won’t be available with the standard release.
+This is also dependent on the kind of item you plan to get: a laptop may not offer anything special with a pre-order, but a video game might include some exclusive content that isn’t available with the standard release.

 Sometimes pre-ordering comes with perks

-Extra perks are the main benefit to you as a consumer.
+Extra perks are the main benefits of pre-ordering.
 Whether you’re getting extra downloadable content for a video game, a limited edition item, or a fold-out map with that new fantasy book you’ve been waiting for, sometimes the only way to get certain items is through a pre-order.
-If the perk in question is something you truly value, then by all means go for it.
+If the perk in question is something you truly value, then by all means you should go for it.